Hold the Sunset: Series 1 (2018)

 Edith's daughter Sandra visits for Edith's 70th birthday and suggests that Edith sell her house and move in with her.
 Sandra also asks her for £50,000 to help with her businesses.
-Roger and Sandra are both horrified at Edith and Phil's plan to marry.
-Roger tells Phil that Phil's ex-lover and ex-stalker Desiree, is back in the area, driving a delivery van.
+Roger tells Phil that Phil's ex-stalker Desiree, is back in the area, driving a delivery van.
 Phil tells Roger to go back to Wendy and informs him that he and Edith are planning to move to Gozo.
 Edith is horrified at Roger hiring Queenie Gale, whom Edith disliked when she did housework for Edith decades ago.
 Roger suggests to Edith that he continue to live in the house and that she not sell it.
 Phil supports Roger's proposal, because Roger will otherwise order a delivery from Desiree's company, bringing her to the house.
 Wendy arrives, angry that Roger has sold their car.

 The episode achieved 5.53 million viewers.